 Privacy is essential to the exercise of free speech, free thought, and free association.
 The courts have established a First Amendment right to receive information in a publicly funded library like UW.
-In a library, the right to privacy is the right to open inquiry without having the subject of one's interests examined or scrutinized by others.
+In a library, the right to privacy is the right to open inquiry without having the subject of one's interests put them at risk for harm.

 UW Libraries Privacy Statement

 The Libraries values the privacy of our patrons and seeks to minimize the collection and retention of personally identifiable information.
 No personal information maintained by the Libraries is sold to third parties or released to law enforcement agencies without a search warrant.

 Includes links to Information Security and Privacy Laws and Regulations list, the University's Information Security and Privacy Policies, and UW's Confidential Data Risk Guide.

 UW Policies, Standards, and Guidelines from UW Privacy Office